dart-archive/polymer-dart-patterns/web/basics/finding_shadow_dom_elements/README.md

 The [Shadow DOM](http://robdodson.me/blog/2013/08/26/shadow-dom-introduction/)
-allows web designers to create UI widgets where the implementation details are encapsulated&mdash;they are not stored in the main document DOM tree.
+allows web designers to create UI widgets where the implementation details are encapsulated&mdash;they are not stored in the main document DOM.

 Like the DOM, the shadow DOM is organized as a tree of nodes.
 If a node has been tagged with an `id` attribute, you can find